 The amount you need for an operating agreement can depend on the complexity of your business and the number of members in your LLC.

 An operating agreement should contain all of the rules that govern the day-to-day operations, member responsibilities (such as managing finances), how profits are distributed, and the process for making decisions.

-If you are not confident in your ability to create an operating agreement yourself, many templates can be found online or by a business lawyer or law firm.
+If you are not confident creating an operating agreement, many templates can be found online or by a business lawyer or law firm.

 The price of these templates ranges between $40 to $200, although you can find some free ones too.